pekka2/OpenCart-Migration-Upgrade-Tool/README.md

         4.      set full permissions for Top Administrator Group
 	5.	follow the instructions on the screen

-If you choose method B, follow these steps:
+If you choose method B, follow these steps (NOTICE: This you can use, when change domain root directory):
+/* THIS FEATURE IS REMOVE SO FAR. */
 	1.	create a new folder (subfolder preferred) inside your shop
 	2.	copy the whole content of this package inside the folder UPLOAD into your shopsoftware root